• Skip to main content

 Thanksgiving, Christmas, New Year.
 It’s that time of the year when something swanky must grace the table.
 For me, that’s the mulled wine chocolate cake.
 It looks like a fancy cake but doesn’t even take a tenth of the effort.

-• In the beaten eggs, fold in the dry ingredients and the cocoa-mulled wine mixture alternatively.
+Step 4: In the beaten eggs, fold in the dry ingredients and the cocoa-mulled wine mixture alternatively.
 Start with a third of dry ingredients, then pour in part of the mulled wine.
-Follow this by another third of the flour mixture.
+Follow this with another third of the flour mixture.
 Pour in the rest of the cocoa-mulled wine and end with the last of the dry ingredients.

-• You’ll have a beautiful batter at this point with soft, dropping consistency.
+Step 5: You’ll have a beautiful batter at this point with a soft, dropping consistency.

-How to bake and garnish a mulled wine chocolate cake?
+How to bake and garnish the wine cake?

 Make the cake more festive